hl2guide/All-in-One-Customized-Adblock-List/README.md

 fine in any decent adblocker that supports Adblock Plus 2.0 formatted lists.

 It includes customized entries that block particularly annoying page elements.
-It is actively maintained (updates every 2 hours) and is saved in UTF-8 format.
-Have fun :D
+It is saved in UTF-8 format.

 **(VITAL:)**
 Be sure to disable any lists that appear in the list below that you already have active in